 DRH: Yeah.
 Gender and gender presentation are both huge factors in this.
-This is something that I’ve been thinking about recently actually, in terms of I feel extremely lucky, extremely blessed that I so early in my astrological career was able to speak at Norwalk, for example.
-I recognize that A factor in that could be my relative pretty privilege in that I am a light skinned black person who does not have intensely African looking features.
-I don’t know, within this cultural container that we exist within, attractiveness is usually on a scale towards maximally pretty European looking person.
+This is something that I’ve been thinking about recently actually, in terms of I feel extremely lucky, extremely blessed that I so early in my astrological career was able to speak at NORWAC, for example.
+I recognize that a factor in that could be my relative pretty privilege in that I am a light skinned black person who does not have intensely African looking features.
+I don’t know, within this cultural container that we exist within, attractiveness is usually on a scale towards maximally pretty European-looking person.
 So on that spectrum, I am more conventionally attractive, so to speak than someone who is extremely dark skin with extremely African looking features in terms of mainstream perception of what is pretty.
 So obviously, that’s not the only thing that has influenced my, I don’t know, my career growth, you could say.
 But it’s something that I recognize might be a factor within all of this.
 So pretty privilege is a thing.
 Pretty privilege is real especially for people who are perceived to be women.

 CB: Sure.
 I mean, haven’t they done scientific studies on that, just in terms of the saying that people respond differently supposedly to people that are perceived as more attractive versus people that are not, and that creates a sort of conditioning in and of itself that affects many different levels of things in society and people’s experience.